Group-blind optimal transport to group parity and its constrained variants: Introduction

 \section{Introduction}

-Fairness is a crucial consideration in machine learning to avoid biased and discriminatory results, protect individuals and groups, build trust, comply with legal and ethical requirements, and ultimately improve the impact of machine learning systems \citep{mehrabi2021survey,osoba2017intelligence}.
+Today, machine learning plays a significant role in decision-making across nearly all facets of our lives.
+Fairness of machine learning is crucial to avoid biased and discriminatory results, protect individuals and groups, build trust, comply with legal and ethical requirements, and ultimately improve the impact of machine learning systems \citep{mehrabi2021survey,osoba2017intelligence}.
 In many applications, where machine learning underlies business practices, societal interactions, and policy-making, fairness is crucial to ensure that environmental, social and governance criteria are met \citep[ESG]{ESG2015}, which in turn promote sustainable business practises and foster positive societal impact.

-It is well understood \citep{angwin2022machine,mhasawade2021machine,calders2013unbiased} that seemingly neutral machine learning models and algorithms are capable of disproportionately negative effects on certain individuals or groups based on their membership in a protected class or demographic category, even if no sensitive attribute is used, their use in other settings can be judged fair, and there is no explicit intention to discriminate.
-This is particularly important in the context of so-called foundational models, which are trained on a large dataset without focusing on a single application and then adapted to a new domain using transfer learning.
+It is well understood \citep{angwin2022machine,mhasawade2021machine,calders2013unbiased} that seemingly neutral machine learning models and algorithms are capable of disproportionately negative effects on certain individuals or groups based on their membership in a protected class or demographic category, even if no protected attribute is used, their use in other settings can be judged fair, and there is no explicit intention to discriminate.

+This is particularly important in the context of foundational models, which are trained on large datasets without focusing on a single application and then adapted to new tasks using transfer learning \citep{pan2010survey,weiss2016survey}.
+One common approach is transductive transfer learning, also known as domain adaptation \citep{WANG2018deep,li2024comprehensive,hal2011domain}, which aims to find a good feature representation that reduces the difference between the source and target domains, as the new task may have a different data distribution from that used for training.
+However, if the pre-trained model has disparate impact on different demographic groups, transferring it to a new task related to human life --- such as school admissions --- can raise ethical and legal concerns.